Sigma-convergence for thin heterogeneous domains and application to the upscaling of Darcy-Lapwood-Brinkmann flow: Introduction and the main results

-To illustrate the previous results, we consider the upscaling of a double porosity model in a thin heterogeneous layer.
+To illustrate the previous results, we consider the upscaling of a double porosity model in thin heterogeneous layers.
 The model problem is stated as follows.
-In the thin heterogeneous layer $\Omega ^{\varepsilon }=\Omega \times (-\varepsilon ,\varepsilon )$ (where $\Omega $ is a bounded open connected Lipschitz subset in $\mathbb{R}^{d-1}$) we consider the flow of a fluid described by the Darcy-Lapwood-Brinkmann system
+In the thin heterogeneous layer $\Omega ^{\varepsilon }$, we consider the flow of a fluid described by the Darcy-Lapwood-Brinkmann system